-Ryu, ‘pen team on 2-hitter, Blue Jays beat depleted Braves
+Ryu, ‘pen team on 3-hitter, Blue Jays beat depleted Braves

 UP NEXT

-After throwing five scoreless innings against Washington in his debut on July 29, Blue Jays RHP Nate Pearson will try again for his first win in his second major league start when he faces Atlanta’s Touki Toussaint (0-0) in Thursday night’s final game of the three-game series.
+After throwing five scoreless innings against Washington in his debut on July 29, Pearson will try again for his first win in his second major league start when he faces Atlanta’s Touki Toussaint (0-0) in Thursday night’s final game of the three-game series.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports